 - Opportunity Sites.
 Vacant or underutilized sites, currently zoned for residential or mixed-use, and likely to redevelop during this eight-year planning period based on City staff knowledge of expression of interest by the property owner or potential developer.
 The sites that do not have any known owner or property developer interest are included if they have characteristics that increase the likelihood of redevelopment, e.g., including older properties, lot size, underutilized land, and the value of improvements on the site.
-It includes the Great Mall anticipated to develop at 25% of full capacity assumed under the Metro Specific Plan's RRMU land use designation (up to 85 du/ac). - Rezone Sites.
+It includes the Great Mall anticipated to develop at 25% of full capacity assumed under the Metro Specific Plan's RRMU land use designation (up to 85 du/ac).
+In total, 639 total units can be accommodated on 23.6 acres of Opportunity Sites. - Rezone Sites.
+Sites currently zoned 'C2 General Commercial' located within the Gateway-Main Street Specific Plan area or designated NCMU in the General Plan and all sites located in the Metro Specific Plan.
+An update of these policy documents is currently underway and will be completed in 2023.
+It includes the Great Mall anticipated to develop at 25% of full capacity assumed under the Metro Specific Plan's RRMU land use designation (up to 85 du/ac).
+Based on the updated Gateway-Main Street Specific Plan, sites will be rezoned to MXD Mixed Use (up to 30 du/ac) or MXD2 High-Density Mixed-Use (up to 40 du/ac).
+The NCMU sites are currently under discussion as part of the Housing Overlay Zone to allow 21-30 du/ac.
+In total, 6,389 units can be accommodated on 104.8 acres of Rezone Sites.
+Out of this, approximately 50 acres (5,145 units) lie within the Metro Specific Plan and 31 acres (809 units) lie within the Gateway-Main Street Specific Plan. - Rezone Sites.
 Sites currently zoned 'C2 General Commercial', located within the Gateway-Main Street Specific Plan planning area, or designated NCMU in the General Plan.
 An update of this policy document is currently underway and will be completed in late 2023.
 Based on the updated Specific Plan, sites will be rezoned to MXD Mixed Use (up to 30 du/ac) or MXD2 High-Density Mixed-Use (up to 40 du/ac).

-Combined, the City estimates up to 7,028 units in these two categories, creating a total buffer of 2,756 units (65%) and lower-income buffer of 445 units (20%).
+Combined, the City estimates up to 7,028 units in these two categories, creating a total buffer of 2,756 684 units (6562%) and lower-income buffer of 445-402 units (2018%).